 Next, you will meet with a social worker or attorney – at no cost to you.
 This meeting will allow you to tell them about your wants and needs during the adoption, and help you to learn more about the legal aspects of adoption.

 Throughout your pregnancy, we will provide you with all the support and assistance you need.
 You can communicate with your adoptive family as much or as little as you wish.
-As your due date gets near, we will help you create a birth plan for when you go into labor.

 After your baby is born, you’ll be able to spend as much time as you would like to in the hospital with your baby, the adopting family, and/or a counselor.
-The baby will go directly home from the hospital with the adoptive family.
+The baby may go directly home from the hospital with the adoptive family.
 Shortly after you will sign the legal documents consenting to the adoption.